 by Robert A. Muccilli, Esq.

-This article was written by Robert A. Muccilli, Esq., Shareholder in Capehart Scatchard’s Employment and School Law Groups.
-Should you have questions or like more information, please contact Mr. Muccilli at 856.914.2074, by fax at 856.235.2786, or by e-mail at email@example.com.
+This Legal Alert was prepared by Robert A. Muccilli, Esq.
+Mr. Muccilli is a Shareholder in Capehart Scatchard’s School Law, Labor and Employment, and Environmental Groups.
+For further information regarding the issues discussed in this Legal Alert, please contact Mr. Muccilli at 856.914.2074, by fax at 856.235.2786, or by email at firstname.lastname@example.org.